Gemmayze St FOH Briefing

 Top up water if necessary

-When main is finished plates, knife and fork are cleared and taken to the scullery
+When main is finished ask guests if they would like a break before dessert.
+Then plates, knives and forks are cleared and taken to the scullery.

 Section waiter/ess goes to kitchen and collects dessert